-- 1. Do not locate any large objects in front of the radiator core or grille, such as batteries, spare tires, lights/sirens, etc. They restrict air flow into the radiator core and influence fan blade stress. - 2.
+- 1. Do not locate any large objects in front of the radiator core or grille such as batteries, spare tires, lights/sirens, etc. They restrict air flow into the radiator core and influence fan blade stress. - 2.
 Grille opening, size configuration and the external baffles provided should not be altered in any manner.
 Any reduction in cooling ability may adversely affect engine/transmission performance. - 3.
 Fan clutches not conforming to the original equipment specifications may not operate correctly and may stay "on" continuously, never come on, or cycle on and off excessively.
 This will result in a reduction of fuel economy, engine overheat at times, and annoying cycling respectively. - 4.
-Heavy duty cooling equipment is required when snow plows, winches, etc., are installed. - 5.
-If a heater unit is not installed in the vehicle or a heater shut-off valve is required, a line connecting the heater connection on the engine to the heater connection on the surge tank outlet hose (gas) or lower radiator hose (diesel) must be installed.
-When a shut-off valve is required in the heating system, it must be teed into the system in such a manner as to maintain continuous flow between engine heater connection surge tank outlet hose/lower radiator hose connection at all times.
+Heavy duty cooling equipment is required when snow plows, winches, etc. are installed. - 5.
+If a heater unit is not installed in the vehicle or a heater shut-off valve is required, a line connecting the heater connection on the engine to the heater connection on the engine must be installed.
+When a shut-off valve is required in heating system, it must be teed into the system in such a manner as to maintain continuous flow between engine heater connection radiator heater connection at all times.